Tempus Fugit (The X-Files): Plot

 After identifying Max's body, Mulder finds that the wristwatches have been stolen from the other victims.
 He refutes the NTSB's official explanation of malfunction as a cause of the crash, and is doubtful that the true cause will be found unless they discern what happened during the nine minutes of missing time.
-The agents visit Sergeant Louis Frish (Tom O'Brien), an air traffic controller from the U.S. Air Force who was on duty during the crash.
-Frish denies anything unusual happened.
-However, after the agents leave, Frish and a colleague argue over whether to reveal the "truth" about Flight 549's demise.
+The agents visit Sergeant Louis Frisch (Tom O'Brien), an air traffic controller from the U.S. Air Force who was on duty during the crash.
+Frisch denies anything unusual happened.
+However, after the agents leave, Frisch and a colleague argue over whether to reveal the "truth" about Flight 549's demise.

 After finding Sharon's trashed hotel room, Mulder meets with Millar, who tells him that the door was pulled off the plane from the outside while it was in flight.
-Later, Frish finds his colleague dead from a faked suicide.
-A group of commandos arrive to capture Frish, but he escapes.
-Frish goes to see Mulder and Scully, telling them that he lied before and that his commanding officer had ordered him to track the plane's coordinates as it was being intercepted by a second aircraft.
+Later, Frisch finds his colleague dead from a faked suicide.
+A group of commandos arrive to capture Frisch, but he escapes.
+Frisch goes to see Mulder and Scully, telling them that he lied before and that his commanding officer had ordered him to track the plane's coordinates as it was being intercepted by a second aircraft.
 Seconds later, there was an explosion and the plane disappeared from his radar.
 Mulder believes that a third aircraft, a UFO, approached the plane and was destroyed by the second aircraft, also causing Flight 549 to crash.
-The agents leave with Frish and are soon chased by the commandos, but they manage to lose them by driving under a landing plane.
+The agents leave with Frisch and are soon chased by the commandos, but they manage to lose them by driving under a landing plane.
 Meanwhile, Millar returns to the crash site and encounters a UFO.
 He finds Sharon nearby, having just been returned by her abductors.

-Scully returns to Washington with Frish while Mulder heads to Great Sacandaga Lake, searching for the crashed UFO.
-Scully brings Frish to a local bar where they run into fellow FBI agent Pendrell (Brendan Beiser).
-Garrett soon enters the bar seeking to kill Frish, accidentally shooting Pendrell instead while Scully shoots him back.
+Scully returns to Washington with Frisch while Mulder heads to Great Sacandaga Lake, searching for the crashed UFO.
+Scully brings Frisch to a local bar where they run into fellow FBI agent Pendrell (Brendan Beiser).
+Garrett soon enters the bar seeking to kill Frisch, accidentally shooting Pendrell instead while Scully shoots him back.
 Meanwhile, Mulder arrives at the lake where he finds a team of men already searching for the crashed UFO.
 He dives underwater and finds the craft, including an alien body.
 Before he can return to the surface, a bright light shines down from above the water.